Brevitas et facilitas: Method as brevitas et facilitas

-Source and Mention of Brevitas et Facilitas
+Source and mention of brevitas et facilitas

 For Calvin Scripture was not complicated, but simple.
 Scripture was simply the eloquent speech of the Holy Spirit for his simple people.
-Therefore, to vitiate the simplicity of Scripture was to destroy the whole of 273 THE IDEAL OF Scripture.
 For Calvin the simplicity of Scripture was immediately connected with his hermeneutical method.
 This supplied Calvin with the foundation for the principles of brevitas et Jacilitas as his hermeneutical ideal.
 Calvin believed that Moses, Isaiah, Jeremiah, and Ezekiel employed a simple and easy style in order for ordinary people to understand God's Word more easily.
 This made him believe that the style of Scripture had its orientation in brevitas et facilitas.
 Consequently, Calvin, influenced by rhetoricians like Cicero and Quintilian in his ideal of brevitas et facilitas, confirmed that the authors of Scripture demonstrated this ideal.
 Calvin made this ideal a part of his own hermeneutical method.